contentful/contentful.js/README.md

     <img src="https://img.badgesize.io/https://unpkg.com/contentful/dist/contentful.browser.min.js?compression=gzip" alt="GZIP bundle size">
   </a>

-JavaScript library for the
-Contentful [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) and [Content Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/).
+JavaScript library for the Contentful [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) and [Content Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/).
 It helps you to easily access your content stored in Contentful with your JavaScript applications.

 **What is Contentful?**

 [Contentful](https://www.contentful.com/) provides content infrastructure for digital teams to power websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
-It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship their products faster.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enables developers and content creators to ship their products faster.

 <details>
 <summary>Table of contents</summary>